 - look similar to Profiles, but offer unique tools for connecting people to topics they care about, like a business, brand, organization or celebrity

-- managed by admins who have Profiles — Pages are not separate Facebook accounts & do not have separate login information from a Profile
+- managed by admins who have Profiles -- Pages are not separate Facebook accounts and don't have separate login information from a Profile

 - provide insights to help admins understand how people are interacting with the Page

-So what are the Pros & Cons of each?
+So what are the Pros and Cons of each?

-- Profiles are optimized for individual people to connect & interact with friends & followers
+- Profiles are optimized for individual people to connect and interact with friends and followers

-- Pages are optimized for artists, businesses & brands to showcase their work & interact with fans
+- Pages are optimized for artists, businesses and brands to showcase their work and interact with fans

-- Profiles can have a max of 5000 friends & an unlimited number of followers
+- Profiles can have a max of 5000 friends and an unlimited number of followers

 - Pages can have an unlimited number of fans